-The unemployment rate, which measures the percentage of the workforce that is looking for work, was 5.1% in Kalamazoo County in July.
-This was the same as the rate for west Michigan and 0.1 percentage points higher than the rate for the state of Michigan.
+The unemployment rate, which measures the percentage of the workforce that is looking for work, was 4.5% in Kalamazoo County in August.
+This was 0.1 percentage points higher than the rate for both west Michigan and the state of Michigan.